elmariachi111/solsecurity/SmartContractSecurity.md

 }
 ```

-While usual blockchain users have to trust to luck, block producers can create blocks by selecting a timestamp that's greater than `gameStartsAt` and divisible by 43 for a new block.
+Block producers can create blocks by selecting a timestamp that's greater than `gameStartsAt` and divisible by 43 for a new block.
 In the same block they call `draw` themselves and finally publish it slightly ahead of time.
-The least trustful atom of granular time on an EVM blockchain therefore roughly translates to the blocktime the chain needs to proceed (~14 seconds on mainnet).
+The least trustful atom time on an EVM blockchain can considered to be the blocktime the chain needs to proceed (~14 seconds on mainnet).

-Another approach to lock funds, actions or decisions for a certain minimal amount of time is using the current chain's block height.
-Since all blocks build on top of each other and the average block time usually doesn't change dramatically, it might be a better measure for passed time in comparison to the use of wall clocks.
-However, using block heights for time locks doesn't solve the "miner gets it first" issue either, since block producers still can condition their issuance of blocks on the block height they observe.

-In relation, creating forgery-proof randomness on blockchains is practically impossible without an external source of entropy because all effects of blockchains transactions  are deterministically predefined and any random condition can be constructed by parties that understand the requirements.
+Another approach of relying contract conditions to time is using the current chain's block height.
+Since all blocks build on top of each other and the average block time is pretty stable, it might be a better measure for passed time than the use of wall clock time.
+That however doesn't solve the "miner gets it first" issue, since block producers still can condition their issuance of blocks on the block height they observe.
+Related to that, creating forgery-proof randomness on blockchains is practically impossible without an external source of entropy because all effects of blockchains transactions are deterministic and any pseudo random condition can be constructed by parties that understand the requirements.
 There are various approaches that can crate reliable random values, the most battle tested ones being verifiable random functions (VRF) [as supplied by the Chainlink oracle network](https://blog.chain.link/vrf-v2-mainnet-launch/) (e.g. used by [PoolTogether](https://medium.com/pooltogether/using-chainlink-vrf-for-randomness-generation-in-pooltogether-619a4280a7ae)) and RanDAOs which require a timelocked commit reveal scheme powered by several parties (e.g. used in [Eth's consensus layer's beacon chain](https://eth2book.info/altair/part2/building_blocks/randomness)).

 https://blog.cotten.io/timing-future-events-in-ethereum-5fbbb91264e7